walquis/git-basics-team-project/thebook/src/objects-and-trees-exercise.md

 ## Putting It Together - Moving Objects Among Trees

-Let's follow a single file through this workflow, starting with workspace changes, which will move into the index, and then into a commit.
+Let's follow a single file through this workflow, starting with working-tree changes, which will move into the index, and then into a commit.
 Then, we'll revert it, tree by tree, all the way back using `git reset`.

 ### 1. Move a change forward through the trees

 Make a change (which tree are you working in now, as you run the following commands?) ...
 ```
-$ code index.html   #  (or whatever file you may have in your workspace)
+$ code index.html   #  (or whatever file you may have in your working tree)
 # Make a minor change to index.html in your editor, and save it.
 Then...
 $ git status  # or use the 'gs' alias
 $ git diff    # or use the 'gd' alias